 In our daily life, every transaction we make is a result of a contract.
 Like purchasing vegetables from the seller or buying pens, and books from the stationary shop all are contracts.

-For a valid contract, the parties to the contract must hold legal eligibility to enter into a contract and the legal capacity to perform the contract's obligations.
+For a valid contract, the parties to the contract must hold legal eligibility to enter into a contract and the legal capacity of parties to perform the contract’s obligations.

 What is Capacity to Contract?

-The capacity to contract meaning, in Common Law, the word capacity means ability.
+The capacity of parties to a contract meaning, in Common Law, the word capacity means ability.
 So, the capacity of a contract means the ability of the parties to enter into a contract that forms legally binding relations with each other.

 If any party failed or is incapable to perform the conditions agreed by the parties to the contract, then the contract becomes invalid.
 So, the capacity of parties in business law is an essential element of a valid contract.